 “Engaging and enjoyable.
 I came away with a lot of new techniques that I wish to implement in my current role.”Joshua Evans, The Stroke Association

-£500 + VAT.
+Cost: £500 + VAT.

-Note: these prices are for online payment by credit/debit card.
+This price is for online payment by credit/debit card.

 We accept cancellations up to 60 days before the event: we’ll refund your registration minus a 20% cancellation fee.
 Fewer than 60 days before the event we won’t refund your registration.